-The Department of Science and Technology-Science Education Institute (DOST-SEI) announces the list of qualifiers of the DOST-SEI Science and Technology Undergraduate Scholarship for academic year AY 2021-2022.
+The Department of Science and Technology-Science Education Institute (DOST-SEI) announces the list of qualifiers for the DOST-SEI Science and Technology Undergraduate Scholarship for the academic year AY 2022-2023.
 DOST-SEI did not hold a national qualifying examination this year due to the COVID-19 pandemic, as it had done in previous years.
 Instead, applicants were subjected to eligibility screenings through the DOST-SEI E-Scholarship Application System, which examined documentary requirements such as grades.
 Data analytics was used to determine the qualifiers.

 The country’s premier science scholarship program is open to all qualified graduating students under the STEM strand.
 However, those non–STEM students can also apply provided that they belong to the upper top five percent of the graduating class and are willing to pursue a college degree in Basic and Applied Sciences, Engineering, Science, or Mathematics.